Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/testing.md

     ![](media/test-terms.png)

-    - Tested search functionality by submitting searches for shortened terms of three and two letters (such as 'ber''wor','ba') to see if all relevent items were returned.
+    - Tested search functionality by submitting searches for shortened terms of three and two letters (such as 'ber', 'wor' ,'ba') to see if all relevent items were returned.
     - Result: All expected search items were returned.
     ![](media/test-search-small.png)